CottageLabs/jct/markdown/faq.md

 ## My institution is not listed - what should I do?

-If you cannot find your institution in the list of known institutions, you can select the checkbox labelled "Not part of HE" to perform a compliance check without taking into account your institution.
+If you cannot find your institution in the list of known institutions, you can select the checkbox labelled "No affiliation" to perform a compliance check without taking into account your institution.

 You may be able to locate your institution under one of its name variants,